 That said, if you head out early, it can feel quite chilly inside the canyon with the water.
 But once you get going, you’ll heat up.

 As for shoes, I don’t recommend hiking the Narrows in Chacos or sandals.
 You are walking in the water 90% of the time over small and large rocks and it would be easy to stub a toe or slip.
 I found it much easier to carefully shuffle my way through the water rather than step over the rocks.
 It’s less splashy that way and you’ll have better footing.

 Many hikers rent neoprene/waterproof hiking boots and socks from one of the stores in town (Zion Guru, Zion Outfitters, etc).
 It’s not necessary if you’re hiking during the summer months, but if you hike the Narrows during spring or fall when it’s cooler, it’ll probably save your toes from freezing off.

-I wore my sustainable Allbirds trail runners and they worked just fine.
+I wore my sustainable Allbirds tree runners and they worked just fine.
 Any sneaker should do if they’re not too slippery or heavy.

 As for accessories – you might find it helpful to take along trekking poles to help navigate over the rocks.
 The river’s current is stronger in some areas, but nothing too strong to knock you over.

 Take a small day backpack that stores your water (it’s recommended to take at least 1 gallon per person), and other items you want to take with you.
 I took my camera and DJI Osmo Action along as well.

 You don’t really need a dry bag for the hike but it might be a good idea if you slip and fall in the water (I had a few close calls!).

 How to Prepare for the Narrows Hike